jellydeck/liftkit-tailwind/README.md

 ## What is LiftKit?
 LiftKit is a UI framework based on the golden ratio. at the core, set of formulas provide golden values with material 3 color system.

-With current support, LiftKit now fully supports **Tailwind v4** alongside its custom utility classes, giving you the best of both worlds:
+It fully supports **Tailwind v4** plus LiftKit's custom utility classes and remains fully backward-compatible.

 <br>